qttq23/storage_default/README.md

 The `resumable upload` is recommended.
 In summary, the client will has to init a `POST` request to get destination URL. then client will `PUT` data partially to that destinationURL.
 Repeat `PUT` until GCStorage responds `OK`.
 (1 POST request, multiple PUT requests).

 Both native client and web client should use this method.
 (GCStorage not recommend the `Multipart-form-data` method).
-Navive client will involve reading data from file (eg: c++, FILE or iostream) and send/receive HTTP requests (eg: c++, cpp-httplib).
+`Navive client` will involve reading data from file (eg: c++, FILE or iostream) and send/receive HTTP requests (eg: c++, cpp-httplib).
-Web client will involve reading data from file (file input tag and File.slide() method) and send/receive HTTP requests (XMLHttpRequest).
+`Web client` will involve reading data from file (file input tag and File.slide() method) and send/receive HTTP requests (XMLHttpRequest).
+(looks like the 'input file' only contains file information not the file content. so don't worry when select large files. file's content can be get using 'File.arrayBuffer()')

 (
 note: the `action` param should be 'resumable':